AdobeDocs/uix/src/pages/guides/development/index.md

 The `Production` workspace is special, as it is used for the submission and distribution flow.
 ![A new project with 2 default Workspaces](create-project-8.png)

-## Initialize our Application using the CLI for local development
+## Initialize our application using the CLI for local development

 Once your project is set up in [Adobe Developer Console](https://developer.adobe.com/console), we need to initialize our app in a local environment.
 There are several ways how to do it.